enriver/NomadCoder/README.md

 # NomadCoder
-[Study] Studying web basics from NomadCoder
+[Study] Studying JS basics from NomadCoder

 Just for fun.